 If you follow me on Twitter or Facebook, you might think I didn’t like Rogue One, but I did!
 Sure, it contains a pretty offensive digital cameo, and you can tell when Disney sanded down all the rough edges into something more than a little bit safe, but it’s still a damn good time.
 It’s a fun story that takes some interesting risks, expands the Star Wars universe in new and exciting ways, and features a franchise-best space battle and a franchise-best lightsaber sequence, and those things alone make it worth seeing on a giant screen.

 Yes, Blake Lively vs a Shark.
 It sounds ridiculous and easily could be, but without hyperbole, I am here to tell you that this is the best person vs shark movie since Jaws.
 Lively does some great work here as a young woman on the run from her grief (there it is again) who ends up trapped on a rock with a great white circling.
 This is the crucible through which she must pass to find herself on the other side.
 As with most movies like this, it’s not actually about the shark, but watching her take it on makes for a pretty great film.
 Plus, her friend Stephen Seagull is pretty great too.

 Star Trek Beyond

 You’ve no idea how happy I was coming out of Star Trek Beyond.
 Not just good, but great.
-Not perfect mind you, but easily the best of the Kelvin Universe movies so far.
-The first of the new movies to really get Kirk, the first of the movies to use the entirety of the cast in a proper ensemble story, the first one to pepper in fan service without battering us over the head with it, and all wrapped up in a fun story, with just the right touches of humour, a message of hope and optimism, and the single best needle drop of the year.
+Not perfect, mind you, but easily the best of the Kelvin Universe movies so far.
+The first of the new film to get Kirk, the first of the movies to use the entirety of the cast in a true ensemble story, the first one to pepper in fan service without battering us over the head with it, and all wrapped up in a fun story, with just the right touches of humour, a message of hope and optimism, and the single best needle drop of the year.
 As a lifelong fan, particularly of the original series, this was the Star Trek movie I’ve been waiting for since the reboot was announced.